Emyr Humphreys: Early life and career

 Humphreys was born on 15 April 1919 at Prestatyn in Denbighshire.
-He was educated at Rhyl High School, where, as E. O. Humphreys, he started composing poetry and wrote for The Welsh Nationalist, the monthly English-language newspaper of the Welsh Nationalist Party, later called by Plaid Cymru.
+He was educated at Rhyl High School, where, as E. O. Humphreys, he started composing poetry and wrote for The Welsh Nationalist, the monthly English-language newspaper of the Welsh Nationalist Party, later called Plaid Cymru.
 He went on to study history and English at University of Wales, Aberystwyth, after winning a scholarship to study there.
 However, he did not graduate due to the start of the Second World War.

 During the war, Humphreys registered as a conscientious objector and worked on a farm.
 He subsequently undertook relief work in Egypt and Italy.
 After the war he worked as a teacher, as a radio producer at the BBC, and later became a lecturer in drama at Bangor University.
 Having become fluent in the Welsh language while at Aberystwyth, Humphreys went on to learn Italian while working in Italy after the war, and spent time there as well as studying the country's literature.